 Cost of accommodation in Hong Kong

 Housing in Hong Kong is notoriously expensive, and depending on their needs, expats can expect a high percentage of their salary to be spent on an (often tiny) apartment.
-The older Chinese-style apartments, in particular, may be more reasonably priced but don't afford the space that Western expats may be used to.
+The older Chinese-style apartments, in particular, are more reasonably priced but they don't afford the space that Western expats may be used to.

 The demand for housing in Hong Kong far outstrips the supply, and as one of the most densely populated territories in the world, this contributes to astronomical accommodation costs.
-The initial cost of renting, which includes a two to three-month security deposit, also plays a role in the high cost of accommodation in Hong Kong.
-Moreover, expats will typically need to pay for monthly utilities in addition to their monthly rental fees.
+The initial cost of renting, which includes a two- to three-month security deposit, also plays a role in the high cost of accommodation in Hong Kong.
+Moreover, expats must typically pay for monthly utilities in addition to their monthly rental fees.

 Cost of public transport in Hong Kong

-Public transport is cheap, clean and reliable.
+Public transport in Hong Kong is cheap, clean, and reliable.
 By contrast, owning and maintaining a car in Hong Kong is pricey.
 Most people find that they don’t need one if they live centrally; plus, the cost – and high risk of bumping into erratic taxi drivers – is generally not worth it.

 Regular public transport users will benefit from purchasing a reloadable Octopus Card.
-This card can be used to access all four modes of public transport in the city-state.
+This card can be used to access all four modes of public transport in the city-state (ferry, bus, tram and rail).
 It also offers commuters discounts, making it the perfect cost-saving measure for budget-conscious expats.

 Cost of education in Hong Kong

 Education is free in Hong Kong's state-run schools.
-Expat parents prefer to send their children to one of the region's private international schools that follow a foreign curriculum, such as those of the US and the UK.
-These can be expensive, and expats should make sure their salaries or package will cover school expenses before signing a permanent contract.
+Most expat parents prefer to send their children to one of the region's private international schools that follow a foreign curriculum, such as those of the US and the UK.
+These can be expensive, and expats should ensure their salaries or package will cover school expenses before signing a permanent contract.

 Cost of healthcare in Hong Kong

-Healthcare is free for expats using the public system, which is excellent but heavily oversubscribed.
-Expats looking to use public facilities will need their Hong Kong ID card to access public hospitals.
+Healthcare in Hong Kong is free for expats using the public system, which is excellent but heavily oversubscribed.
+Expats who want to use public facilities will need their Hong Kong ID card to access public hospitals.
 The biggest downside to public healthcare is the long waiting times associated with the system.
 Dental care is also not covered under the public system except in emergencies.

 Cost of groceries and shopping in Hong Kong

-Many things can be picked up cheaply in Hong Kong thanks to its proximity to China.
+Thanks to its proximity to China, Hong Kong has many things available cheaply.
 Household supplies, clothes and other bits and pieces are made just across the border and transported freely into Hong Kong, making them affordable.
 China also provides much of Hong Kong’s fresh food and grocery items, and if expats are happy to go local in terms of produce origin, the weekly shop can be easy on the wallet.

 That said, most Westerners prefer not to buy local produce, especially with stories of questionable farming practices and food additive scandals hitting the papers regularly.
-Expats buying imported goods can expect to pay double for many fresh and grocery items (especially meat), with the result that grocery shopping costs will quickly add up.
+Expats buying imported goods can expect to pay double for many fresh and grocery items (especially meat), so grocery shopping costs will quickly increase.

 Cost of entertainment and eating out in Hong Kong